parhamdoustdar/parhamdoustdar.github.io/coaching.md

 adversity.
 I could go on and on about my achievements and the pain I went through.
 About how I studied despite having no study books.
-About how I got high-paying jobs despite being surrounded by my family who kept telling me no one will hire a blind person.
+About how I got high-paying jobs despite being surrounded by my family who kept telling me no one will ever hire a blind person.
 About how I learned to stand up for myself and marry the woman I love despite disapproval from my parents.
 About how I became so good that Booking.com hired me as an expat and sponsored me to move to the Netherlands.

-I could boast, but the reality is, I never had someone who *truly* believed in my potential.
-So I didn't believe in myself either.
+I could boast, but the reality is, I never had someone who *truly* believed in my potential, so I didn't believe in myself either.

 The result was that I achieved more and more, but not because of having an impact, growing, or realizing my potential.